 The Sonoma County Operational Area EOP Evacuation Annex outlines the strategies, procedures, and organizational structures to be used in managing coordinated, large-scale evacuations in the Sonoma County Operational Area.
 As described therein, the nature and timing of evacuation orders for a particular event are based on a number of considerations including, but not limited to, the nature and severity of impact, area affected and likely to be affected, expected duration of the incident, number of people to be evacuated, time available for evacuation, and impediments to and capacity of evacuation routes.
 Therefore, analysis of a future evacuation event is inherently speculative.
+In the case of the Tubbs Fire, evacuations occurred with little warning as the Tubbs Fire was driven by high winds.
+In the case of the Kincade Fire, evacuations in other communities like Windsor and Santa Rosa occurred with some warning time as the Kincade Fire had started near Geyserville a few days prior and eventually spread through Sonoma County.

-For the purposes of evaluating the potential effect of Alternative A on evacuation timing, an analysis was conducted based on circumstances similar to what occurred during the Kincade Fire in 2019 and is included in Appendix N-2.
-Specifically, it was assumed that evacuation would be conducted under a "No-Notice Event" wherein an evacuation order is issued to the entire Town of Windsor.
-This methodology is conservative because, as described in Section 3.12.2, the County and Town of Windsor have since augmented systems and methodologies for alerting and evacuating by developing and publicizing more refined evacuation zones and increasing the means for delivery of evacuation notification.
-As described in Appendix N-2, it would take an estimated 4 to 6 hours to evacuate the Town of Windsor during a "No-Notice Event", depending on the time of day (i.e., evacuation would take longer if the evacuation occurred during a peak commute period).
+For the purposes of evaluating the potential effect of Alternative A on evacuation timing, an Evacuation Travel Time Assessment (ETTA; Appendix N-2) was conducted based on circumstances similar to what occurred during the Tubbs Fire in 2017, referred to as the "No Notice Scenario", and the Kincade Fire in 2019, referred to as the "With Notice Scenario", under both "2028 No Project" and "2028 Plus Project" conditions.